nerb0/frontend-mentor/README.md

 # Fronted Mentor Challenges

 This repository contains a collection of completed challenges from [Frontend Mentor](https://frontendmentor.io).
-It’s a valuable resource for learning and practicing frontendmentor techniques.
+It’s a valuable resource for learning and practicing frontend development techniques.

 ## About this Repository: